 - ABNs from the non-profiled population that are actively remitting Goods and Services Tax (GST).

 For the purposes of CABEE, a business is defined as a legal entity engaging in productive activity and/or other forms of economic activity in the market sector.
 Such entities accumulate assets on their own account and/or hold assets on behalf of others, and may incur liabilities.

-The economic activities of individuals are excluded (except where an individual engages in productive activity either as a sole trader or in a partnership or trust).
+The economic activities of individuals are excluded, with the exception of individuals who engage in productive activity, either as a sole trader or in a partnership or trust.

-Businesses are considered to be engaging in productive activity where they have a Goods and Services Tax (GST) role and are actively remitting GST through Business Activity Statements (BAS).
+Businesses are defined to be engaging in productive activity where they have a Goods and Services Tax (GST) role and are actively remitting GST through Business Activity Statements (BAS).